 Rather than purchasing crackers, you could make your own, encompassing little family jokes or using local products.
 A lot of thought is put into the making of the Christmas dinner and all of its components, so putting it all together in a physical Christmas menu for your nearest and dearest is also a nice touch, and something you can keep and remember for years to come.

-With the above 5 tips, your Christmas dining table should really shine.
-But you can’t forget about your smaller tables over the festive season!
-Whether it’s a nest of tables or a side table, they’re likely to get a lot of love over the festive period.
+Don’t forget about your smaller tables over the festive season.
+Whether it’s a nest of tables or a side table, they’re likely to get a lot of love over the Christmas period.
 Perfect for nibbles and drinks when entertaining your guests, or a handy extra serving surface during your Christmas dinner, they shouldn’t be left out.

 Dress yours with festive trinkets, or let your Christmas treats take the main stage.
 Laden with mince pies or festively decorated cocktails, your side tables will certainly fit in with the rest of your decor.